 Workshops, clinics, and other short, concentrated courses of study differ in their purposes and objectives, specific content and issues, and experiences and techniques.
-Students interested in such workshops should examine the respective term schedules for a description of available workshops.
+Students interested in such workshops should examine the semester schedule of classes for a description of available workshops.
 No more than 5 semester hours of credit earned through workshops may be applied toward undergraduate degree requirements.